 But a key question is: what makes a keyword relevant?
-Here are some tips on which keywords to track and which ones to avoid, in order to get an accurate picture of your website's SEO potential and position in the market:
+Here are some tips on which keywords to track and which ones to avoid, in order to get a clearer picture of your website's SEO potential and position in the market:

 1. Keywords that already generate organic visits: YES